Won: The Coastal Commission settled; the Seiders can post signs on their private property.

 Situated next to a public beach, the Seiders’ property includes an easement for beachgoers that covers a section of the beachfront from the water up to their private land.

 It’s not clear where the public beach ends and the private property begins.
-So a neighbor helpfully posted a “Private Beach” sign to keep beachgoers from wandering onto the Seiders’ private propertyonly to be threatened by the California Coastal Commission, which considered the sign unpermitted development.
+So a neighbor helpfully posted a “Private Beach” sign to keep beachgoers from wandering onto the Seiders’ private property—only to be threatened by the California Coastal Commission, which considered the sign unpermitted development.

 When Dennis asked the city about getting a permit for another sign, he was told Malibu’s Local Implementation Plan, foisted on the city by the CCC, prohibits any signs that identify the boundary between public property and private property.

 Dennis considered applying for a permit until he discovered the application included an indemnification clause that might require him to pay the city’s tab for any legal challenge to his permit.
-Many coastal permits are challenged by environmental groups in court, so a simple permit application could result in tons of costs down the road.
+Many coastal permits are challenged by environmental groups in court, so a simple permit application could result in hefty costs down the road.

 What’s At Stake?